goodwink/sxASCOM/README.release.txt

 To do a release, be sure to:

 - bump the version number
+  - SharedVersionNumber.cs
+  - SXAscomInstaller.iss
 - change the expiration date (if enabled)
+- create a change log with:
+git log --pretty=format:"%s (%ai by %aN <%aE>)" v1.2.1...  > changelog
 - edit SXCamera.Readme
 - commit changes
-- create a change log with:
-git log --pretty=format:"%s (%ai by %aN <%aE>)" v1.2.1...  > changelog
 - build
 - create a tag
 - Copy the files to